kedro-org/kedro/docs/source/development/automated_testing.md

 ### Install `pytest-cov`

-Install `pytest` as you would install other packages with pip, making sure your project's virtual environment is active.
+Install `pytest` as you would install other packages with pip, making sure your project's virtual environment is active (see our [docs page on virtual environments](https://kedro.readthedocs.io/en/stable/get_started/prerequisites.html#virtual-environments)).

 ```bash
 pip install pytest-cov